sunfounder/pico-2w-kit/docs/source/cproject/ar_ultrasonic.rst

 6.1 Measuring Distance with an Ultrasonic Sensor
 ================================================

-In this lesson, we'll learn how to use an **ultrasonic sensor module** with the Raspberry Pi Pico 2w to measure the distance to an object.
+In this lesson, we'll learn how to use an **ultrasonic sensor module** with the Raspberry Pi Pico 2 W to measure the distance to an object.
 Ultrasonic sensors are commonly used in robotics and automation systems for object detection and distance measurement.

 * :ref:`cpn_ultrasonic`